mghpcsim/rtd-nese/docs/source/using-nese.rst

 - place to send data that'll stay warm before going to NESE Tape

-For more information on using Globus, see the <section below>
+For more information on using Globus, see the using Globus section below.

 .. note::